smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Boundaries

-The protocol works with n=10 nodes, handling upto f=2 arbitrary malicious nodes.
+The protocol works with n=10 nodes, handling up to f=2 arbitrary malicious nodes (although these numbers may change in the future).
 It aims to give the following guarantees:

 ### Reliability Guarantees

 **Log triggers**
 Out of n=10 nodes every node listens to configured user log, as soon f+1=3 nodes observe the log and agree on a checkPipeline result, it will be performed on chain.
-We can handle up to 7 nodes missing a log and handle capacity of upto 10 log trigger upkeeps with rate limit per upkeep of 5 logs per second.
+We can handle up to 7 nodes missing a log and handle capacity of up to 10 log trigger upkeeps with rate limit per upkeep of 5 logs per second.

 **Conditionals**
 Every upkeep’s condition will be checked at least once by the network every ~3 seconds, handling up to f+1=3 nodes being down.
 Once condition is eligible, every node evaluates the checkPipeline on a coordinated check block, as soon as f+1=3 nodes agree, it will be performed on chain.
 We can handle capacity of up to 500 conditional upkeeps.

 The protocol will be functional as long as > 6 ((n+f)/2) nodes are alive and participating within the p2p network (required for ocr3 consensus).

 ### Security Guarantees